baludoddi/gatsby-starter-netlify-cms/src/pages/index.md

         created by you from your mobile phone.
 "Our hours are, Our location is, See or customer reviews, Our products or services, and any other information you like, along with leaving a voice and re-call to see if we are free now.
-And any of this information is not only spoken but can also be text to the caller.
-Texting your location will provide easy driving direction to mobile callers.
 Don't miss a business opportunity by just sending your callers to voice mail.
     - image: /img/one-line-2.png
       text: >
         Mobile only user can separate business and person calls easily with